4renwald/ntdsauditor/README.md

 # ntdsauditor
-NTDS auditing using ntdissector from Synacktiv
+Small wrapper for ntdissector from Synacktiv